EmmyCodes234/orbitron-web/PAYPAL_INTEGRATION_DETAILS.md

 4. **Payment Reconciliation**:
    - Regularly check PayPal transaction reports
-   - Match payments with tournament registrations/rating applications
+   - Match payments with rating applications
    - Use the descriptions provided in each payment for easy identification

-## Testing Before Going Live
+## Testing and Verification

-1. Use PayPal's sandbox environment with test accounts before processing real payments
+1. Test the rating application payment flow with small amounts if needed for verification
-2. Test both tournament registration and rating application payment flows
+2. Verify that success messages appear correctly
-3. Verify that success messages appear correctly
+3. Check that error handling works properly for declined payments
-4. Check that error handling works properly for declined payments
+4. Confirm payment notifications are received properly

 ## Support and Troubleshooting